 Troubleshooting SCCM Client Site Code Discovery Issue

-In the new SCCM setup, I noticed that client agents were unable to discover the site code.
+In the new SCCM setup, the SCCM client site code discovery issues.
+I noticed that client agents were unable to discover the site code.
 I did a basic audit of SCCM setup and it was all good.
 I also upgraded the SCCM version 1902 to 1906.

 So the actual issue was that a large number of SCCM clients were failing to report to the primary site.
 As part of the troubleshooting this, I picked an existing machine and initiated client push install.
 The installation went fine but checking the client properties showed something like this.